 The 24" Haier HMV1472BHS has a 1.4 cu-ft capacity that affords you just as much cooking space as a traditional microwave oven.
-Though it is small, you can still fit a large dinner plate, casserole dish, full-size glass, or coffee/tea mug.
+Though it is small, you can still fit a large dinner plate, casserole dish, full-sized glass, or coffee mug.

 As an over-the-range microwave, the HMV1472BHS makes night cooking fun, adequately lighting up the range cooking surface with its LED lights.
 The HMV1472BHS also has sensor cooking, ten power levels, 1000 Watts of cooking power, a charcoal filter, and a 300-CFM venting system.

 This microwave has a super sleek and modern design.
 Rather than a handle that sticks out, this unit has a hidden hole underneath the door for smooth operation.
-Then vent on this unit is also hidden, contributing to a sleek look.
+The vent on this unit is also hidden, contributing to its sleek look.
 Another nice touch is that the control buttons are made of glass instead of plastic for easy cleaning.

 5) Best Slim Microwave and Hood: Whirlpool WML75011HZ

 The Whirlpool WML75011HZ is the only low profile microwave on the market.
-It is designed to fit in the space of standard 30-inch ventilation and is ideal for spaces where a regular over-the-range microwave would hang too low above a cooking surface.
-This Whirlpool slim microwave keeps a safe distance from the cooktop and comes with a ventilation system, range top lights, and exceptional cooking power.
+It is designed to fit in a standard 30-inch ventilation and is ideal for spaces where a regular over-the-range microwave would hang too low above a cooking surface.
+This slim Whirlpool microwave keeps a safe distance from the cooktop and comes with a ventilation system, range top lights, and exceptional cooking power.